ihatenodejs/aidxnFUN/README.md

 As the code is avaliable under the CC Zero license, which means you should feel free and encouraged to change content, design, whatever!
 During this process, `screen`, `node` (20.08.0,

+Please note the /status endpoint will be broken with the original servers as CORS is blocked on sites not requesting from my personal domain.

 ## Debian/Ubuntu/Other Debian-based systems
 1. Clone the repo
    ```bash